 Dave is a native of New Hampshire who moved to Colorado for graduate school at CSU in 1976 and never moved back.
 Prior to the move, he was proud to be the worst player on one of the worst high school ice hockey teams in the state.
 Although some of his hockey skills have improved slightly since then, his skating speed has regressed from slow to slower and his slap shot is still timed by a sun dial.
 Dave coached in the Arvada Hockey Association for 9 years, winning State Championships at the Peewee and Bantam levels with former Dawg Nation board member Mike Pijanowski.
 He joined the Dawgs in 2005, and still plays on the Old Dawgs in the SDOHL when not on injured reserve.
 He has been honored to serve on the Dawg Nation Board of Directors since 2015, and currently is the chairman of our Recipients Committee.

 Dave is a Sr. Vice President of the 5,000-employee international environmental/engineering consulting firm CDM Smith Inc., and enjoys mountain climbing throughout Colorado and all over the world when not at work or in some ice rink.
-He and his wife Karen live in Evergreen.
+He lives in Evergreen.
+His wife Karen was a big supporter of Dawg Nation for many years and sadly passed away in 2022.

 Craig is originally from New Jersey.
 Once married he and his wife Kelly decided to make their family’s home Colorado in 2012 after the birth of their daughter Brielle.
 Craig is a successful Realtor in the Denver and Colorado Springs area.
 Prior to Real Estate, Craig spent 12 years of his career in New Business Development / Outside Sales, and with that, he brings over a decade of expertise in sales, business development, and marketing.
 He earned his B.S. in Business Marketing in 2007 from Berkeley College.

 Craig is an avid ice hockey player and on-ice official, but most importantly he enjoys spending time with his family and friends.
-Craig truly enjoys giving back to his community by donating his time with Dawg Nation Hockey Foundation, The Visionaries Blind Hockey Program, and Colorado Sled Hockey in addition to the Arapahoe Warriors Youth Hockey Association as The Girls Program Director and a U-10 Head Coach.
+Craig truly enjoys giving back to his community by donating his time with Dawg Nation Hockey Foundation, refereeing, and working with local youth hockey programs.

 Nick Cortese hails from Chicago and was a proud member of our original Dawgs team that began in 2003.
 Growing up with a tight knit Italian family, Nick enjoyed playing several sports, including hockey.
 Being from the Windy City, Nick is lifelong fan of Bears, Cubs, and of course, the Blackhawks!